silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 draft: true
 ---

-I love PaaS systems like [Heroku](https://www.heroku.com/) for deploying simple elixir web services.
+I love PaaS systems like [Heroku](https://www.heroku.com/) for deploying simple Elixir web services.
 It makes the deployment relatively painless, but it limits the power of the BEAM by making it impossible to do distrubuted clusting.
 [Gigalixir](https://www.gigalixir.com/) has sovled that issue and is probably my plaform of choice... given I have the choice.

 At work I am limited to using AWS.
 So for deployment my options are usig EC2 instances or ECS.
 I opted for ECS with Fargate.
-It wasn't (at least for me) straight forward to get up and running, and there were few resources specific to elixir, imparticularly connecting nodes.
+It wasn't (at least for me) straight forward to get up and running, and there were few resources specific to Elixir, imparticularly builing a cluster of nodes.
 Hopefully this guide will help others that are using AWS to run their Elixir services.

 # TL;DR
 * Install and configure Terraform